forkgram/TelegramAndroid/README.md

 Unified Push, which is enabled automatically when using a [companion](https://github.com/optimumpr/ntfy-android/) application Ntfy that uses publicly available (or your own) push servers.

-Credits: This application won't be possible without F-Droid's TelegramFOSS, Forkgram and Mercurygram.
+Credits: This application wouldn't be possible without F-Droid's TelegramFOSS, Forkgram and Mercurygram.

+## Additional Features:

+- Option to disable ads in channels
+- Local Premium
+- Add Wav and Wav_x support
+- Show join date in chat menu
+- Increase number of selected messages to 200
+- Option to hide keyboard on chat scrolling
+- View channel stats in message menu (for administrators)
+- Black interface and dark icons

 Donations: If you want to support my project, please donate: